-\I am grateful to Doug Bernheim as well as Nick Bloom, Giacomo De Giorgi, Seema Jayachandran, Aprajit Mahajan, David McKenzie, Terra McKinnish, Luigi Pistaferri, Hillel Rapoport, Randall Walsh, participants of the labor and development reading groups at Stanford University, two anonymous referees, and the editor for helpful comments.
+\I am grateful to Doug Bernheim as well as Nick Bloom, Giacomo De Giorgi, Seema Jayachandran, Aprajit Mahajan, David McKenzie, Terra McKinnish, Luigi Pistaferri, Hillel Rapoport, Randall Walsh, participants of the labor and development reading groups at Stanford University, two anonymous referees, and the editor, William Evans, for helpful comments.
 Feedback from seminar participants at the PAA meetings, NEUDC, PACDEV, UNDP Conference on Migration and Remittances, as well as the economics departments at Williams College, University of Virginia, Southern Methodist University, University of California Santa Cruz, and University of Colorado at Boulder are also appreciated.
-All errors are mine alone.
+All errors are my own.
 This research was supported by the Leonard W. Ely and Shirley R. Ely Graduate Student Fund through a grant to the Stanford Institute for Economic Policy Research.
-A shorter version of this paper without the simulation results is titled "Elderly Care and Intrafamily Resource Allocation when Children Migrate."
+A previous version of this paper was titled "Who Cares for the Elderly?
+Intrafamily Resource Allocation and Migration in Mexico."